ibm-cloud-docs/Cloudant/offerings/security.md

 > appropriate for {{site.data.keyword.cloudant_short_notm}} to store your data.
 -->

-## Protection Against Data Loss or Corruption
+## Protection against data loss or corruption
 {: #protection-against-data-loss-or-corruption}

 {{site.data.keyword.cloudant_short_notm}} has a number of features